As political crisis brews in Bihar, opposition ready to embrace Nitish if he ditches BJP | Politics

 - India

-Amid a brewing political crisis in Bihar, the leading opposition party RJD on Monday said it was ready to “embrace” Chief Minister Nitish Kumar and his JD(U) if he broke ranks with the BJP.
+Amid a brewing political crisis in Bihar, opposition parties, including once bitter rival RJD, on Monday said they was ready to “embrace” Chief Minister Nitish Kumar and his JD(U) if he broke ranks with the BJP.
+The overtures came as Janata Dal(United) announced it was calling a meeting of all its MPs and MLAs on Tuesday, ostensibly to discuss the scenario that has emerged following the exit of former national president RCP Singh, where Nitish Kumar's decision wound be the binding one.

-The Congress and Left parties too indicated on Monday that they would support such a move, intensifying speculation which has been rife for some time that a final break between Kumar’s JD(U) and the saffron camp is imminent.
+The RJD, Congress and Left parties indication on Monday that they would support JD(U) if it ditched BJP, intensified speculation which has been rife for some time that a final break between Kumar’s JD(U) and the saffron camp is imminent.

-Announcements that MLAs of both the Janata Dal (United) and Lalu Prasad Yadav’s Rashtriya Janata Dal would be holding meetings tomorrow have only fed the political frenzy in this highly politicised state.
-Ostensibly, Kumar has convened a meeting of JD(U) MLAs and MPs on Tuesday to discuss the scenario that has emerged following the exit of former national president RCP Singh.

 JD(U) spokesperson K C Tyagi said, ''Nitish Kumar is the undisputed leader of the JD(U).
 He commands respect in the rank and file of the party.
 Therefore there is no question of any kind of split in the party.
 Whatever decision is taken by the party under Nitish Kumar's leadership will be accepted by everyone.''
+Former Union minister RCP Singh, believed close to BJP, had resigned on Saturday after a section within JD(U) questioned the IAS-turned politician on alleged irregularities in acquiring properties.
+Singh had to quit the Union cabinet earlier this year after his party refused another him term in the Rajya Sabha, sparking talk of a possible split within the party.
 RJD national vice-president Shivanand Tiwary said that convening meetings of legislators by both parties on Tuesday were a clear indication that the situation was extraordinary.

 “Personally, I am not aware of the goings on.
 But we cannot ignore the fact that both parties, which together had sufficient numbers to muster a majority, have convened such meetings when an assembly session is not round the corner,” Tiwary told reporters here.